junxit/us-congress-bills-111/metadata.md

 - 2010-12-17 — Committee on Environment and Public Works.
 Reported by Senator Boxer without amendment.
 Without written report.
 - 2010-12-17 — Committee on Environment and Public Works.
 Reported by Senator Boxer without amendment.
 Without written report.
 - 2010-12-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 715.
+- 2010-12-21 — Amendment SA 4917 agreed to in Senate by Unanimous Consent.
+- 2010-12-21 — Amendment SA 4917 proposed by Senator Harkin for Senator Cardin. (consideration: CR S10933; text: CR S10933) In the nature of a substitute.
+- 2010-12-21 — Held at the desk.
+- 2010-12-21 — Measure laid before Senate by unanimous consent. (consideration: CR S10933)
+- 2010-12-21 — Message on Senate action sent to the House.
+- 2010-12-21 — Passed Senate with an amendment by Unanimous Consent.
+- 2010-12-21 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2010-12-21 — Received in the House.
+- 2010-12-21 — Senate amendment agreed to: Amendment SA 4917 agreed to in Senate by Unanimous Consent.
+- 2010-12-21 — Senate amendment proposed (on the floor): Amendment SA 4917 proposed by Senator Harkin for Senator Cardin.(consideration: CR S10933; text: CR S10933)
+- 2010-12-21 — Senate amendment submitted